Edwin Eisendrath: Early life

 attorney and his mother came from a powerful West Side political family.
-His parents divorced when he was a child, in 1970, and his mother married Lewis Manilow.
+Eisendrath's younger brother is television producer and writer John Eisendrath.
+Eisendrath's parents divorced when he was a child (in 1970), and his mother married Lewis Manilow.

-He was raised in the East Lake View neighborhood of Chicago.
+Eisendrath was raised in the East Lake View neighborhood of Chicago.
 After graduating from Harvard University, he taught in public schools in both Appalacia and later Chicago's Wicker Park neighborhood.
 In 1983, he earned a master of arts in teaching at National Louis University.